 Participation in MAINSTAGE THEATRE COMPANY requires a great deal of commitment on behalf of each actor.
 In addition, this requires the support of their parents or guardians by providing transportation to and from rehearsal sites, supporting the efforts of learning lines and choreography, and participating in parent committees and marketing efforts.
 Beyond this support, a financial commitment is required before each actor can participate in the rehearsal process.

-The tuition rate is $1130 ($1000 + HST) and includes rehearsals, one week of tech, and shows.
+The tuition rate is $1356 ($1200 + HST) and includes rehearsals, one week of tech, and shows.
 The fee is due no later than Orientation Day, in person or by mail.
 Any additional costs are entirely optional and will be described during Orientation.
-At this time we can only accept payment of tuition and fees by cheque.
+At this time we can only accept payment of tuition and fees by cheque or e-transfer.
 We are not able to process tuition and fees by credit card or debit cards.

 Acceptance of your child into the production is conditional upon payment of tuition fees.
 Failure to pay the tuition fees by the appropriate due date will result in the cancellation of your child’s role in the MAINSTAGE production.